Public weighs in on gold mining in Buckingham - Farmville

 But officials still need to decide how to proceed.

 Many members of the public spoke at the Monday night, Oct.
-26, Planning Commission meeting in order to convey their disapproval of potential mining activities, many of whom were concerned about potential effects on the environment.
+26, Planning Commission meeting in order to convey their disapproval of potential mining activities, many of whom were concerned of potential environmental effects.

 “This project, if allowed, will destroy the communities and much more,” citizen James Branch said.
 “Buckingham County does need new business, but not at the expense of destroying Buckingham County.
 The core sampling and eventually mines that follow will cause irreparable damage.”

-Barlow proceeded to state that the two men said they were from Aston Bay and had discovered gold on the property, asking to take samples from Barlow’s creek in order to trace back the source.
+Barlow stated that the two men said a company called Aston Bay had discovered gold on the property, and the two proceeded to ask to take samples from Barlow’s creek in order to trace back the source.

 Barlow said the two men, geologists, returned eight months later.